 As I studied successful authors, I spotted a trend—they read a lot of books.
 Lee Child, author of the Jack Reacher series, says he reads 300 books a year.
 Stephen King, who says he reads about 80 books a year because he is a slow reader, states, "If you want to write, you must do two things above all others—read a lot and write a lot."

-I have taken that challenge to heart and set a goal of reading 100 books a year—mostly fiction and different genres.
+When I working in the corporate world, my time was too limited to read much, but dropping out of the rat race to focus on an author career changed that.
+I now read 1-2 books per week, exceeding 100 books read the last few years—mostly fiction and different genres.
 I watch for recommended books from authors I have never read, but also read everything a handful of authors write (two of those mentioned in the first paragraph).

 Many of my readers asked that I share that list and a lot of the newsletter subscribers email me regularly to recommend I try a book (something I love).
 Thus, this section of the website has evolved to list all of the books I finish reading.